This tutorial helps you create and manage Zefort Sign signing requests via API.

 -d '{"email": "john.doe@greatcompany.com"}'

-It's possible to cancel signing request.
-All parties will be informed.
+It is possible to cancel a signing request.
+When a request is canceled, all parties will be informed via email.

 import requests